TIBCOSoftware/snappydata/docs/howto.md

     snSession.createTable("SUPPLIER", "row", schema, props1)
 ```

-**Create a row table using SQL:**
+####Create a row table using SQL:
-The same table can be created using SQL as shown below
+The same table can be created using SQL as shown below:
 ```
     // Create a row table using SQL
     // "PERSISTENT" that the table data should be persisted to disk asynchronously